 Church teams participating in Championship Play tournaments must submit with their roster a letter signed by the Church Elder, Pastor or Minister certifying that each player is presently a member of the Church being represented.

-Outlaw Softball is a division of the National Softball Association and rules are posted in the specialty section on www.playnsa.com.
+Outlaw Softball is a division of the National Softball Association.

 Age restrictive programs i.e. Masters or Senior, player eligibility is based on the birth date in the calendar year of participation.